pan-dora/trellis-gcloud-pubsub/README.md

 ## Configuration

-Set environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the PubSub service admin credential file.
+Set property `GOOGLE_APPLICATION_CREDENTIALS` in `gradle.properties` to the path of the PubSub service admin credential file.

 See https://developers.google.com/identity/protocols/application-default-credentials for details.